 37 Mutley Plain

-Refurbished two years ago, the pub now has a Gin display, new mirrors behind the bar, new signage and new furniture.
+Refurbished three years ago, the pub has a wide and varied range of Gins, mirrors behind the bar, new signage and new furniture.
 Downstairs, the Cellar Bar has also been refurbished.
 This multi local CAMRA Award-Winning pub serves up to nine real ales, including a large range of local ales, and some National favourites.
 One hand pump serves a real cider, with up to eight other real ciders also available.
 Food is served on Sunday lunchtimes only, but you can take in your own at other times.
+A quiz takes place on Sunday evenings, with Red Tooth Poker on Wednesday evenings.
+Live musical entertainment takes place occasionally.
+Free-to-air television sport is also shown.

-Local CAMRA branch Overall Pub Of The Year 2019, and Cider and Perry Pub Of The Year 2019.
+Local CAMRA branch City Pub Of The Year Runner Up 2020, and Cider and Perry Pub Of The Year Runner Up 2020.

 CAMRA Members discount of 10%/pint and 5%/half pint of real ale or real cider is available here.